Old Fashioned Chocolate Sheet Cake is all about the icing. It's made with real butter, cocoa, milk, powdered sugar, and vanilla.

 What if I Can't Find Self-Rising Flour?

-Self-rising flour is a staple in the south, but if you can’t find it in your location, use all-purpose flour and add the following to the dry ingredients:
+Self-rising flour is a staple in the south, but if you can't find it in your location, here's how you make it!
+Just substitute the following ingredients for self rising flour in this recipe.

 Do you love chocolate as much as I do?
 If so, try these other chocolate goodies from my recipe box...